-Figure 2 Sealice chemical discharges of azamethiphos, deltermethrin and Emamectin benzoate reported within SPRI 2007 to 2015
+Figure 5: Sealice chemical discharges of azamethiphos, deltermethrin and Emamectin benzoate reported within SPRI 2007 to 2015

-Polychlorinated biphenyls (PCBs)- Monitoring of PCBS has taken place in Shetland in 2008, 2009, 2010, 2012, 2013, and 2015 with testing taking of sediment and biota, with dab (Limanda limanda), plaice (Pleuronectes platessa) and blue mussels (Mytilus edulis) tested.
+Polybrominated diphenyl ethers- Monitoring of Polybrominated diphenyl ethers has taken place in Shetland in 2012, 2013, 2015 with dab (Limanda limanda), plaice (Pleuronectes platessa) and blue mussels (Mytilus edulis).
+Testing indicated that levels of Polybrominated diphenyl ethers were not of concern, but there is insufficient data to assess a trend.
+Polychlorinated biphenyls (PCBs)-Monitoring of PCBs has taken place in Shetland in 2008, 2009, 2010, 2012, 2013, and 2015 with the testing of sediment and biota, with dab (Limanda limanda), plaice (Pleuronectes platessa) and blue mussels (Mytilus edulis) tested.
 Testing indicated that levels of PCBs were not of concern for CB153 in sediment and biota, but there is insufficient data to assess a trend.
 For CB118 testing in sediment indicated that levels were not of concern, but there is insufficient data to determine a trend.
 For CB118 testing in biota at mussel farms indicated that levels were not of concern, but there is insufficient data to determine a trend in Ronas Voe, Olnafirth, Catfirth, Vaila, Gruting Voe, east Unst and Dales Voe, but levels of CB118 were above EAC in Mid Yell.
 Testing at the Burra Haaf and east of Yell of dab and plaice indicated that levels were not of concern, but there is insufficient data to determine a trend.

 Polycyclic aromatic hydrocarbons (PAH)- Monitoring of PAH comprises monitoring of pyrene, phenanthrene and napthalene in sediment and biota.

 Napthalene monitoring in sediment and biota indicates either a downward trend of chemical levels, or levels are below levels of concern but there is insufficient data to determine a trend.